tobinbradley/dirt-simple-postgis-http-api/routes/README.md

 module.exports.autoPrefix = '/v1'
 ```

-This value is added to the route as a prefix,such as `http://localhost:3000/v1/list_layers`.
+This value is added to the route as a prefix, i.e. `http://localhost:3000/v1/list_layers`.
 Using a prefix allows for easy versioning if a route is modified by incrementing the number.
 If a `v1` and `v2` exist for the same route, they will both be documented.

-If you create a new route version and wish to discourage the use of the old route, you can add `hide: true` to the old route's schema so it no longer appears on the documentation page.
+If you create a new route version and wish to discourage the use of the old route, you can add `hide: true` to the old route's schema and it will no longer appear in the Swagger documentation.